Eternal inflation: Quantum fluctuations

 New inflation does not produce a perfectly symmetric universe due to quantum fluctuations during inflation.
 The fluctuations cause the energy and matter density to be different at different points in space.

-Quantum fluctuations in the hypothetical inflation field produce changes in the rate of expansion that are responsible for eternal inflation.
+Quantum fluctuations in the hypothetical inflaton field produce changes in the rate of expansion that are responsible for eternal inflation.
 Those regions with a higher rate of inflation expand faster and dominate the universe, despite the natural tendency of inflation to end in other regions.
 This allows inflation to continue forever, to produce future-eternal inflation.
 As a simplified example, suppose that during inflation, the natural decay rate of the inflaton field is slow compared to the effect of quantum fluctuation.
 When a mini-universe inflates and "self-reproduces" into, say, twenty causally-disconnected mini-universes of equal size to the original mini-universe, perhaps nine of the new mini-universes will have a larger, rather than smaller, average inflaton field value than the original mini-universe, because they inflated from regions of the original mini-universe where quantum fluctuation pushed the inflaton value up more than the slow inflation decay rate brought the inflaton value down.
 Originally there was one mini-universe with a given inflaton value; now there are nine mini-universes that have a slightly larger inflaton value.
 (Of course, there are also eleven mini-universes where the inflaton value is slightly lower than it originally was.)
 Each mini-universe with the larger inflaton field value restarts a similar round of approximate self-reproduction within itself.
 (The mini-universes with lower inflaton values may also reproduce, unless its inflaton value is small enough that the region drops out of inflation and ceases self-reproduction.)
 This process continues indefinitely; nine high-inflaton mini-universes might become 81, then 729...
 Thus, there is eternal inflation.

-In 1980, quantum fluctuations were suggested by Viatcheslav Mukhanov and Gennady Chibisov in the Soviet Union in the context of a model of modified gravity by Alexei Starobinsky to be possible seeds for forming galaxies.
+In 1980, quantum fluctuations were suggested by Viatcheslav Mukhanov and Gennady Chibisov in the context of a model of modified gravity by Alexei Starobinsky to be possible seeds for forming galaxies.

 In the context of inflation, quantum fluctuations were first analyzed at the three-week 1982 Nuffield Workshop on the Very Early Universe at Cambridge University.
 The average strength of the fluctuations was first calculated by four groups working separately over the course of the workshop: Stephen Hawking; Starobinsky; Guth and So-Young Pi; and James M. Bardeen, Paul Steinhardt and Michael Turner.

 The early calculations derived at the Nuffield Workshop only focused on the average fluctuations, whose magnitude is too small to affect inflation.
 However, beginning with the examples presented by Steinhardt and Vilenkin, the same quantum physics was later shown to produce occasional large fluctuations that increase the rate of inflation and keep inflation going eternally.